 What Is a Responsible AI Framework?

-Common framework elements include:
+Common elements include:

-- Defined accountability structures
+- Defined governance and oversight structures

 - Bias testing and mitigation processes